 1. Measure & Cut Copper Pipe

 Measure the lengths as above, and mark with a pencil.
-Please don’t get confused with the pic showing 50cm 🙄 (this was the whole length, which I then cut 10cm off the end to make 40cm and 10cm).
+I measured 50cm then cut 10cm off the end to make a 40cm and 10cm length.

 Next, line the pencil mark up with the blade of the pipe cutter,